dianacoffman/01_Inovatech-e-commerce/README.md

 ## Finds & Insights💡

 Annual Sales Performance:
-- The highest sales volume was recorded in 2020, with a significant drop in 2021 and an even more pronounced decline in 2022 (over 50% decrease between 2021 and 2022).
+- The highest sales volume was recorded in 2020, with a significant drop in 2021 and an even more pronounced decline in 2022 (over 50% sales decrease between 2021 and 2022).
-- The average order value (AOV) was highest in 2020, but did not show a very significant variation over the years.
+- The average order value (AOV) was highest in 2020, but AOV did not show a very significant variation over the years.
 - Although the number of orders was higher in 2021, the lower AOV indicates lower profitability per order.

 Regional Performance:
-- North America (NA) is the leading region in terms of sales, performing significantly better than EMEA, APAC, and LATAM.
+- North America (NA) is the leading region in sales, performing significantly better than EMEA, APAC, and LATAM.
 - Although Latin America has the lowest sales and order volume, return rates are relatively low.
-- The highest return rates were recorded in North America (1.86%), followed by APAC and LATAM.

 Product Sales Performance:
 - The 27-inch 4K monitor was the product with the highest annual sales in all analyzed years, with the MacBook Air and ThinkPad also standing out.
-- However, the AirPods had the highest number of orders, which shows popularity in terms of sales volume, but with a lower average ticket.
+- However, the AirPods has the highest number of orders, which shows popularity in terms of sales volume, but with a lower average ticket.

 Marketing Channels:
 - The "direct" marketing channel generated the highest sales and order volume in all years, followed by "email," "affiliate," and "social media."
 - Social media channels showed the lowest sales volume, which may indicate an underutilization of this strategy or an audience less inclined to convert directly through social networks.

 Return Rates:
+- The highest return rates were recorded in North America (1.86%), followed by APAC and LATAM.
-- Apple products, such as the MacBook Air, ThinkPad Laptop, and iPhone, had the highest return rates.
-LATAM had the highest return rate for the iPhone, which may indicate product-related issues or consumer expectations in that region.
+- The MacBook Air, ThinkPad Laptop, and iPhone, had the highest return rates.

 Account Creation Methods:
 - The account creation method via desktop generated the highest average order value (AOV) in most years, standing out as the main method in terms of profitability per transaction.